Data Security

 Encryption in transit

-All traffic between your device and Priority One is served over TLS.
-Internal service-to-service traffic is also encrypted in transit.
+All traffic between your device and Priority One is served over HTTPS/TLS, and our connections to the vendors that power the Service are encrypted in transit.

 Encryption at rest